 How to Sign up for Departmental Honors

-- Complete yellow registration card at the Honors College.
-This is the only official way to register for Departmental Honors.
+- Complete yellow registration card at the Honors College (BA 104).
+This is the only official way to register for Departmental Honors

-- Complete and submit the School of Kinesiology Honors Form to Barb Weyenburg, School of Kinesiology Honors Program Advisor.
+- Complete and submit SOK Honors Form to SOK faculty representative.
 Honors coursework shall not be pursued until the student has been formally admitted to the program.

 Download Application (PDF)